Economy of Sindh: Industry

 Agriculture plays an important role in Sindh with cotton, rice, wheat, sugar cane, bananas, and mangoes as the most important crops.
 The largest and finer quality of rice is produced in Larkano district.

 Sindh is a rich province in natural resources of gas, petrol, and coal.
-The Mari Gas field is the biggest producer of natural gas in the country, with companies like Mari Petroleum.
+The Mari Gas field is the biggest producer of natural gas in the country, with companies like Pakistan Petroleum, Pakistan State Oil, Oil & Gas Development Company, Mari Petroleum.
 Thar coalfield also includes a large lignite deposit.